-We are not aware of any uncorrected misstatements.
+We are not aware of any uncorrected misstatements other than misstatements that are clearly trivial.

 Management Representations

 In connection with our audit procedures, we have obtained a written management representation letter.
 This representation letter constitutes written acknowledgments by management that it has the primary responsibility for the fair presentation of the financial statements in conformity with generally accepted accounting principles.
 The representation letter also includes the more significant oral representations made by officers and employees during the course of the audit and includes specific representations, is intended to reduce the possibility of misunderstandings between us and JPA and reminds the signing officers to consider seriously whether all material liabilities, commitments and contingencies or other important financial information have been brought to our attention.